GoogleCloudPlatform/python-docs-samples/pubsub/streaming-analytics/README.md

 + `--output_path`: sets the output GCS path prefix to write files to
 + `--runner`: specifies the runner to run the pipeline, if not set to `DataflowRunner`, `DirectRunner` is used
 + `--window_size [optional]`: specifies the window size in minutes, defaults to 1.0
-+ `--num_shards`: sets the number of shards when writing windowed elements to GCS, defaults to 1.
++ `--num_shards [optional]`: sets the number of shards when writing windowed elements to GCS, defaults to 5.
 + `--temp_location`: needed for executing the pipeline

 ```bash